imposter404/YouTube-Storage/README.md

 # Youtube As Storage
 ## Objective
-To use Youtube as Unlimited Storage Server for Free !!!
+To use Youtube as Unlimited Storage Server to store files for Free !!!

 ---
 ## Disclaimer